10th February, 2022

 A recent study by IOSH estimates that with better compliance the number of deaths from silica-related lung cancer could be reduced by over 75%.

 Silica lung cancer cases in Britain could drop to 100 a year if we improve legal compliance.

-Make sure your team know about the invisible hazard on your sites, give a silica safety talk, and if you need help you can download the silica dust toolbox talk to use as a handout.
+Make sure your team know about the invisible hazard on your sites by giving a silica safety talk.
+If you need help preparing your talk, you can download the silica dust toolbox talk to use as a handout.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.